KDE/documentation-docs-kdenlive-org/user_interface/menu/settings_menu/configure_kdenlive.rst

 This setting controls where **Kdenlive** expects project files to be by default.
 It also controls what folder **Kdenlive** will use as a temporary file storage location and it controls where files captured from an external source will be saved.

+:guilabel:`Always use a custom subfolder of project folder`: Type in the subfolder name.
+Captures will be stored in a subdirectory of the project folder on disk.
+Once a recording is done, Kdenlive creates the folder if it's pointing to a non-existent folder.

 .. _settings_environment_python: